-A lot of people ask me about the marketing effectiveness of free offers.
+A lot of people ask me about the marketing effectiveness of free offers or freebies.
 So today, I have a few ideas and a story to share, to help you make better use of them.

 The impact of a fake free offer will vary from person to person and from situation to situation.
 But it will be there.
 And you need to be aware of it, if you refer to mutual exchanges as free offers.

-There is a way to partly mitigate the negative impact of the kind of free offer used by the coffee shop.
+There is a way to largely mitigate the negative impact of the kind of free offer used by the coffee shop.
 It’s all about providing full disclosure.
-If you want people to take some kind of action in return for the free offer, make it clear.
-If you ask for contact details, let people know why – right there, in the same space where you offer the free service.
+If you want people to take some kind of action in return for the offer, make it clear.
+If you ask for contact details, let people know why, right there, in the same space where you make the free offer.

-People respond way, way better, when you’re being open and honest with them.
+People respond a lot better, when you’re being open and honest with them.
 For example, if you ask for their details, tell them what you intend to do with that information.
-If you don’t plan to sell it on or send them ads from 3rd parties, tell them.
+If you don’t plan to sell their information, or send them ads from 3rd parties, tell them.
 Tell them that you respect their privacy.

-If you make a genuinely free offer, with no strings attached, nothing concealed, it creates a hugely positive impression.
+If you make a genuinely free offer, (like the one below) with no strings attached, nothing concealed, it creates a much better impression than the previous examples.
 It also sets you apart from the masses.
-People will look for the usual, concealed exchange, but it won’t be there.
+People will look for the usual disclaimer, but it won’t be there, because there isn’t anythig for you to disclaim.
 They’ll quickly see that you’re being totally honest with them.

 It will instantly improve how they feel about you, your business and the services you provide.
 It will help you earn their trust.
 And it will directly, dramatically improve the story they tell their friends.